pythonasset/FMECA/METHODOLOGY_GUIDE.md

 │                          [Risk assessment for safety]           │
 │                          [Table-based view/update/delete]       │
 │  Step 7: Task Selection  → How can we manage the failure?       │
+│                          [FF only for Hidden consequences]      │ │                          [Availability-based FFI calculation]   │
 │                          [Cost of Task & Cost of Failure]       │
 │                          [Post-implementation risk for FTM/     │
 │                           Redesign with Safety/Environmental]   │